Glossary

 Agentic session.
 A session driven by an LLM agent rather than a human.
 Planned, not yet shipped.
 See Concepts.

 Authorization policy.
 A fine-grained grant of specific permissions to a specific principal (member or team).
-The escape hatch when a role doesn't fit.
+Used when a role doesn't fit.
 See Roles & permissions.

 B